This Day In Music: September 23

 September 23, 1983 ~ Drummer, singer Ryan Seaman, full name Ryan Eric Seaman, born in Oxnard, California, USA ~ Best known as Falling In Reverse drummer.
 Half of I Don't Know How But They Found Me, the other half being Dallon Weekes.
 Has also worked with Icon For Hire, I Am Ghost, the Bigger Lights, the Brobecks, My Favorite Highway, and Aiden

-September 23, 1978 ~ Guitarist, drummer, songwriter Benjamin Curtis born in Lawton, Oklahoma, USA ~ Brother of bassist Brandon Curtis.
+September 23, 1978 ~ Rock guitarist Benjamin Curtis born in Lawton, Oklahoma, USA ~ Brother of bassist Brandon Curtis.
 Influenced by Michael Rother, Yoshimi P-We and U2's the Edge.
 Co-founding member of acts such as Secret Machines, the School of Seven Bells and UFOFU.
-Drummer for Tripping Daisy from 1997 through 1999 ~ Curtis passed away in 2013
+Curtis was also briefly the drummer for Tripping Daisy from 1997 until their initial disbandement by the end of the decade, notably present on their most acclaimed Jesus Hits Like The Atom Bomb album.
+Curtis passed away at age 35 of a rare form of cancer ~ Curtis passed away in 2013

 September 23, 1978 ~ Dominick Antron Wickliffe, commonly known as rapper, songwriter Crooked I, born in Long Beach, California, USA ~ Best known as a member of hip-hop supergroup Slaughterhouse, alongside Joe Budden, Joell Ortiz and Royce da 5'9".
 Debuted as a solo artist with the album Apex Predator in 2013.
-Has also worked with Statik Selektah, Frost Gamble, Bronze Nazareth, Luniz, Kurupt, Daz Dillinger, Ja Rule, Tupac Shakur, Snoop Dogg, Yukmouth, Chamillionaire, French Montana, Busta Rhymes, Termanology, Cryptik Soul, and others
+Wickliffe has also worked with Statik Selektah, Frost Gamble, Bronze Nazareth, Luniz, Kurupt, Daz Dillinger, Ja Rule, Tupac Shakur, Snoop Dogg, Yukmouth, Chamillionaire, French Montana, Busta Rhymes, Termanology, and Cryptik Soul

-September 23, 1975 ~ Steven Howse, commonly known as rapper Layzie Bone, born in Cleveland, Ohio, USA ~ Founding member of hip-hop group Bone-Thugz-n-Harmony, which also included Layzie Bone, Krayzie Bone, his cousin Wish Bone and his brother Flesh-n-Bone.
-The group would be discovered by NWA's Eazy E and release a debut EP in 1994 which spawned the hit Thuggish Ruggish Bone featuring Shatasha Williams.
-Subsequent hits included 1st Of Da Month, Tha Crossroads, Look Into My Eyes and I Tried featuring Akon.
-Layzie alo recorded as a solo artist, teamed up with bandmate Bizzy under the moniker the Bone Brothers, and collaborated with Big Sloan, Poetic Hustla'z, Gerald Levert, Fat Joe, TQ, Konishiki, Outlawz, Yukmouth, and others
+September 23, 1975 ~ Steven Howse, commonly known as rapper Layzie Bone, born in Cleveland, Ohio, USA ~ Founding member of hip-hop group Bone-Thugz-n-Harmony, which also included Bizzy Bone, his cousin Wish Bone and his brother Flesh-n-Bone.
+The group would be discovered by NWA's Eazy E and release a debut EP in 1994, spawning the hit Thuggish Ruggish Bone featuring Shatasha Williams.
+Subsequent hits included 1st Of Da Month, Tha Crossroads, Look Into My Eyes and I Tried, the latter featuring Akon.
+Layzie alo recorded as a solo artist, teamed up with bandmate Bizzy under the moniker the Bone Brothers, and collaborated with Big Sloan, Poetic Hustla'z, Gerald Levert, Fat Joe, TQ, Konishiki, Outlawz, and Yukmouth

 September 23, 1970 ~ Angela Maria Difranco, commonly known as singer, songwriter, activist Ani DiFranco, born in Buffalo, New York, USA ~ Cites Pete Seeger among her mentors.
 Has released over 20 albums, all on her own label.
 Plays folk-rock with influences from punk, gunk, hip-hop and jazz.
 Critically acclaimed.
 Known as a political activist and committed champion of various causes